young photographers explore the diversity of beauty today: part two | look | i-D

 Photography Evan Browning

 "There's beauty when you accept your body and you move around without shame, without pretending to be skinnier or rounder.
-Without believing what you see on social media as a rule, just being proud of your body shape in a natural and desexualised way, accepting your nature, your tits, your bottom and your nose, enjoying the beauty of your body's folds."
+Without believing what you see on social media as a rule, just being proud of your body shape in a natural and desexualized way, accepting your nature, your tits, your bottom, and your nose, enjoying the beauty of your body's folds."
 Anabel Navarro

 Photography Anabel Navarro